-The following table shows how much of our common stock the directors, named executive officers, and all officers and directors as a group beneficially owned as of March 11, 2013.
-The "named executive officers" are our Chief Executive Officer, our Chief Financial Officer, and our next three most highly compensated officers who were serving as officers as of December 31, 2012, as well as Mr. O'Leary, who retired from his position as our Chief Financial Officer in August 2012.
+The following table shows how much of our common stock the directors, named executive officers, and all officers and directors as a group beneficially owned as of March 1, 2014.
+The "named executive officers" are our Chief Executive Officer, our Chief Financial Officer, and our next three most highly compensated officers who were serving as officers as of December 31, 2013.

 Beneficial ownership is a technical term broadly defined by the SEC to mean more than ownership in the usual sense.
 In general, beneficial ownership includes any shares a director or officer can vote or transfer and stock options that are exercisable currently or become exercisable within 60 days.
 The number of our shares beneficially owned by each of the named executive officers and by all directors and officers as a group includes shares held in the SPX Corporation Retirement Savings and Stock Ownership Plan.
 Except as otherwise noted, the stockholders named in this table have sole voting and investment power for all shares shown as beneficially owned by them.
+No options were outstanding as of March 1, 2014.

-The percent of SPX common stock owned is based on 47,252,006 shares outstanding as of March 11, 2013.
+The percent of SPX common stock owned is based on 44,687,073 shares outstanding as of March 1, 2014.

-Directors and Named Executive Officers Shares of Common Stock Owned Options Exercisable Within 60 Days Total Percent of Class
+Directors and Named Executive Officers Shares of Common Stock Owned Percent of Class

-J. Kermit Campbell (1) 23,877 3,800 27,677
+J. Kermit Campbell 20,642 oi Class

-Donald L. Canterna 93,039 0 93,039
+' · · · · · · · · · · · · · · · · · · ·

+Patrick D. Campbell 0

-Robert B. Foreman 133,651 0 133,651
+Robert B. Foreman (1) 127,944

-Emerson U. Fullwood 15,634 3,800 19,434
+Emerson U. Fullwood 15,809

-Christopher J. Kearney (1) 595,216 0 595,216 1.26%
+Christopher J. Kearney (2) 577,027 1.29%

-Albert A. Koch 14,167 0 14,167

-David A. Kowalski 92,386 0 92,386
+David A. Kowalski 94,008

+Kevin L. Lilly 80,920

-Terry S. Lisenby 5,000 0 5,000
+Terry S. Lisenby 6,008

-Michael J. Mancuso 14,167 0 14,167
+Michael J. Mancuso 14,342

-Patrick J. O'Leary 52,930 0 52,930

-David V. Singer 0 0 0
+David V. Singer 1,841

-Jeremy W. Smeltser (1) 77,657 0 77,657
+Jeremy W. Smeltser 84,596

-Peter Volanakis 4,667 0 4,667

-Martha B. Wyrsch 10,000 0 10,000
+Martha B. Wyrsch 10,175

-All directors and officers as a group (16 persons) 1,291,771 7,600 1,299,371 2.75%
+All directors and officers as a group (13 persons) 1,099,743 2.46%

-^{} Less than 1.0.

-(1) Mr. Kearney indirectly holds 299,776 share through a revocable trust of which he is the trustee and he and his family members are beneficiaries.
-Mr. Kearney also indirectly holds 52,299 shares through a revocable family trust of which his wife is the trustee and the beneficiary.
-The shares in the trust of which his wife is the trustee are pledged to secure a loan.
-Mr. Smeltser has pledged 17,785 shares to secure a personal line of credit.
-Mr. Campbell has pledged 3,000 shares to secure a loan.
-Borrowings secured by these pledges are not used for investing in securities.
-Each of Messrs.
-Campbell and Smeltser has represented to SPX that, as soon as practicable but no later than December 31, 2013, no shares he is deemed to beneficially own will be pledged.
-Mr. Kearney holds unpledged shares equal in value to approximately 22 times his annual salary, based on the closing price on March 11, 2013.
+- Less than 1.0. - (1) Mr. Foreman indirectly holds 11,722 shares through irrevocable trusts of which his wife is the trustee and his children are the beneficiaries. - Mr. Kearney indirectly holds 295,596 shares through a revocable trust of which he is the trustee and he and his family members are beneficiaries.
+In addition, Mr. Kearney is the successor to 71,039 shares through a revocable family trust of which his wife is the sole trustee and the beneficiary.
+All the assets in this family trust, including the 71,039 shares, are pledged to secure a loan.
+Mr. Kearney holds unpledged vested shares equal in value of approximately 25 times his annual salary, based on the closing price on February 28, 2014.